djspiewak/emm/README.md

 } yield name
 ```

 The advantages of `Emm` become much more apparent when attempting to stack more than just two monads simultaneously.
 For example, one might imagine stacking `Task`, `Option` and right-biased `Either`.
-Let's enrich our previous example with some error handling:
+Let's enrich our previous example with some error handling (note that I'm using [kind projector](https://github.com/non/kind-projector) to avoid type lambdas):

 ```scala
 import emm._